ryancheunggit/Study_Notes_for_Differential_Equations/README.md

 + Mar.13 Module14 Euler's Method for Systems
 + Mar.20 Module15 Existence and Uniqueness Theory for Systems
 + Mar.20 Module16 The SIR Model of an Epidemic
++ May.5  Module1 Linear Systems and the Linearity Principle